 Club del Mar

 Club del Mar is part of the five-star Villa Padierna Palace Hotel complex.
-They don’t offer entertainment for the evenings as it’s only open from 11am to 6pm.
+They don’t offer entertainment in the evenings.
 It’s a wonderfully relaxing place in which to hang out during the day, though, whether you’re stretched out on the beach enjoying the full waiter service or eating high quality food in the light and airy beach house.
-(Top LVC tip: check out their caviar menu – it’s to-die-for.)
+(Top LVC tip: check out their caviar menu – it’s to-die-for.
+We also love the paella)

 Address: Av.
 Bulevar Principe Alfonso de Hohenlohe, 29602 Marbella, Malaga; 952 82 09 00 ext.
 22189; Villapadiernapalacehotel.com.